asqwerty666/asqwerty666/README.md

 ![](surfskate02.jpg)

 ---
+- *20230613*

+A few months ago I spent two days writing a script for a one time job.
+Frankly, it seemed like a waste of time.

+But then, somebody ask me to repeat the same job.
+And again.
+And still again.
+It feels better now.
+---

 - *20230221*

 I wanted to by another rpi4 but the shortage have raised prices to much.
 For half the actual market price of a rpi4b I grabbed an intel NUC and a DDR4 RAM, reused an SSD disk and built an amazing piece of dual head thin client.